-Since education institutions compete for the best applicants with scholarships, applicants have a lower willingness to pay than less qualified applicants (Archibald, Feldman, 2016).
-Andrew Gillen’s theoretically oriented paper explores this idea in another context.
-In his second adjustment to the original ypothesis he discusses how tuition caps and enrollment limitations can lead to the same tradeoff between quality of applicants and revenue.
-Beginning with a model of a single university and giving applicants tuition aid leads to an increase in demand, a higher tuition cost and a larger enrolment.
-However, because universities the tuition would increase further quantity would remain unchanged.
+Since education institutions compete for the best applicants with merit scholarships, applicants receiving these scholarships have a lower willingness to pay than less qualified applicants for the same education (Archibald, Feldman, 2016).
+Andrew Gillen’s theoretically oriented paper explores this idea in another context (2012).
+In his second adjustment to the original Bennett Hypothesis he discusses how tuition caps and enrollment limitations can lead to the same tradeoff between quality of applicants and revenue.
+Beginning with a model of a single university and giving applicants tuition aid, leads to an increase in demand, a higher tuition cost and a larger enrolment.
+However, because universities have an upper enrolment limit, the tuition would increase further while quantity would remain unchanged.
 In many cases, tuition at state-supported universities is capped at a certain level by the legislature, which leads to a shortage of enrolment spots and a surplus of applicants.
 Faced with a surplus of applicants, the university will fill its seats with the best applicants it can and without necessarily intending to, trade some additional revenue for the increased student quality (Gillen, 2012).

 Larry Singell and Joe Stone find evidence that in-state tuition is unaffected by increases in federal tuition aid while out-of-state tuition raises in amounts roughly equal to increases in Federal tuition aid (Singell, Stone, 2007).
 However, Michael Rizzo and Ronald Ehrenberg find evidence supporting the opposite conclusion.
 In their paper they present evidence that in-state tuitions increase with increases in federal tuition aid and out-of-state tuition is correlated with the quality of in-state applicants.
 (Rizzo, Ehrenberg, 2004)

-Given the distinction between for-profit, non-profit, public, and private universities and colleges carefully control for institution type in further research.
+Given the distinction between for-profit, non-profit, public, and private universities and colleges, carefully controlling for institution type in further research will be important.
 Quality, or perceived quality, of each institution should also be controlled for in further research because of its effect on applicants’ willingness to pay.

 References